Expect High Numbers of Voting-by-Mail this November

 Perfectly equipped for accuracy and speed, the ibml Fusion processes hundreds of voter ballots a minute.
 And automated validation and superior image quality ensure easier voter verification.

 For a smaller, mid-volume option, the ImageTracDS 1210 is the world’s fastest desktop scanner-sorter.
-It’s also field-proven for use tabulating votes at polling places, like King County, Washington.
+It’s also field-proven for use in tabulating votes at polling places, like King County, Washington.

 King County has been voting almost entirely by mail since 2011—and ibml scanners have been a large factor in their success.
-They’ve been able to tabulate votes at an unprecedented speed, and have maintained security and auditability to put voters at ease.
+They’ve been able to tabulate votes at an unprecedented speed, and have maintained security and audibility to put voters at ease.